Zach Wilson Player Prop Bets for NFL Week 7 | New York vs. New England 10/24/2021

 Season Stats

+- Wilson has thrown for 1,117 yards (223.4 ypg) to lead New York, completing 57.3% of his passes and tossing four touchdown passes and nine interceptions this season.

-- He also has 22 rushing yards on eight carries, averaging 4.4 yards per game.
+- He has tacked on 22 rushing yards on eight carries, averaging 4.4 yards per game.

-- The Jets, who rank 32nd in the NFL in points scored, have dropped back to pass 62.2% of the time while opting for the ground attack 37.8% of the time.
+- The Jets, who rank 32nd in the NFL in points scored, have attempted a pass 62.2% of the time while running the football 37.8% of the time.

-- Wilson has thrown 14 passes in the red zone this season, 48.3% of his team's red zone plays.
+- Wilson has attempted 14 of his 171 passes in the red zone, accounting for 48.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Patriots.